Sentry

 2. Copy the DSN from Settings > Projects > (your project) > Client Keys (DSN)

-3. Create an auth token at sentry.io/settings/auth-tokens/ with scopes: project:releases, org:read, project:read, project:write
+3. Create an auth token at [sentry.io/settings/auth-tokens/](https://sentry.io/settings/auth-tokens/) with scopes: `project:releases`, `org:read`, `project:read`, `project:write`

 4. Add all five environment variables to Vercel